sixels/GoodBoy/README.md

 ## Running on browser

-Use my script to compile the project to wasm32 (you will need to install [wasm-bindgen cli](https://rustwasm.github.io/wasm-bindgen/reference/cli.html) before):
+Use my `build_wasm.sh` script to compile the project to wasm32 (you will need to install [wasm-bindgen cli](https://rustwasm.github.io/wasm-bindgen/reference/cli.html) before):

 ```sh
 sh ./build_wasm.sh release
 ```

-You can now host the directory target/wasm_bindings (Here I'm using Python's http module because of its simplicity, but you can use whatever works for you):
+You can now host the directory target/wasm_bindings (here I'm using Python's http module because of its simplicity, but you can use whatever works for you):

 ```sh